joelnet/functional-helpers/README.md

 ### PromisifyAll

+`promisifyAll` takes an object with node-style callbacks and returns object with promise returning functions.

-`promisifyAll` converts all functions in an object into Functions that return a Promise.
-All Functions are expected be node-style callback Functions.
+All functions in the source object are expected be node-style callback Functions.

 **Example**